pr4th4m/pr4th4m.github.io/src/content/blog/go_make_and_new_keyword.md

 description: Golang `new` and `make` keyword
 ---

-# new and make keyword
+# new and make keyword in go
 How does `new` and `make` keywords allocate memory in golang